What we do

 Trained practitioners save lives.
 Since we were founded in 2005, we have provided learning and development to over 1,500 Independent Domestic Violence Advisors (IDVAs) and a range of other frontline multi-agency professionals (for example, those working in police, health and children’s services etc).
 Our Continuing Professional Development programme for IDVAs and health and social care professionals offers higher level learning on specific topics.
 We also offer a range of free downloadable resources for professionals working with victims.

-We facilitate a multi-agency response: saving lives, saving money
+We facilitate a multi-agency and risk-led response

 CAADA supports and develops the work of Multi-Agency Risk Assessment Conferences (MARACs): meetings where information about high risk domestic abuse victims is shared between local public agencies.
 By bringing all agencies together at a MARAC, a coordinated safety plan can be drawn up to support the victim.
 Over 270 MARACs are operating across England, Wales, Scotland and Northern Ireland.
 Over the last year, over